 These Comments by Richard Reibstein also addressed statements to be made by the interviewers to employers and employer representatives, including the following:

 Page 4 of Section 2 of the “Justification” (Part A) indicates that the DOL is having only 16-20 in-depth interviews conducted of employers, employer consultants, and employer representatives.
 This is woefully inadequate to gain a full understanding of worker classification in the U.S. from the employer/business perspective.
 Although Abt Associates “anticipates that recruitment will be challenging,” there is no reason not to conduct far more employer/business interviews.
 The information gathered from only 16-20 representatives of employers/businesses, and to focus on industries that the DOL “has identified as having a higher likelihood of employees being misclassified,” is likely to produce highly skewed information and data.

-The full set of Comments submitted by Rich are available here.
+The full set of Comments submitted by Richard are available here.

 Federal agencies typically review closely all comments submitted, and is expected that the Labor Department will review closely these 17 pages of Comments and revise their interview materials for both workers and employers/employer representatives.

-Any others who submitted comments are encouraged to send a copy to the publishers of this blog, below.
+Any others who submitted comments are encouraged to send a copy to the publisher of this blog, below.
 All such comments will be posted on this site.